canonical/ubuntu-pro-client/docs/references.rst

 Ubuntu Pro Client reference
 ***************************

-Our reference section contains support information for the Ubuntu Pro Client.
+Our reference section contains technical information for the Ubuntu Pro Client.
-This includes details on the network requirements, API definitions, support matrices and so on.
+This includes details of the network requirements, API definitions, and other related tools.

 Reference
 =========